 These daily negative associations can in turn feed our anxiety, making it difficult to listen to our rational voice.
 Life becomes the big ‘what if’ scenario.
 ‘What if’ is always based on the worst possible scenario: we generally aren’t able to control these outcomes, whether it be the traffic on the M25 or the weather for a special occasion.

 As we now know, the gut and the brain talk to each other and feed into one another.
-Our gastrointestinal tract is sensitive to our emotions and our brain is aware if our gut is under strain.
-A recent study conducted with mice indicated that the absence of gut bacteria can affect areas of the brain associated with anxiety.
+Our gastrointestinal tract is sensitive to our emotions, and our brain is aware if our gut is under strain.
+A recent study conducted with mice showed that the absence of gut bacteria can affect areas of the brain associated with anxiety.

 Nutrition and lifestyle play a big part in our anxiety levels and contribute to the balance, or imbalance of cortisol levels.

 In order to reduce your anxiety, look for triggers and learn to avoid the stimulants that we often turn to when under stress.
-Whilst theses stimulants (chocolate, alcohol, cigarettes etc) act as comfort at the time of need, they are usually only a temporary relaxant and in many cases, increase our anxiety.
+Whilst theses stimulants (chocolate, alcohol, cigarettes etc) act as comfort at the time of need, they are usually only a temporary relaxant and most times, increase our anxiety.